Meridian Dashboard

 5. Navigate to http://hostname/opennms/dashboard1 to test your settings.
 You should be able to see a dashboard without logging in.

 If you accidentally click a link that requires full user privileges, you will see a login form.
-Once you are directed to the login form, you cannot return to the anonymous dashboard without restarting the browser.
+Once you are directed to the login form, you cannot return to the anonymous dashboard without restarting your browser.
 If this bothers you, you can set the ROLE_USER role alongside the ROLE_DASHBOARD role in the userAttribute property definition.
 Note, however, that setting this role provides full user access to anonymous browsers.